shashankg7/shashankg7.github.io/index.md

 Hello, thanks for visiting.

-I am a third-year Ph.D. student at the [IRLab, UvA](http://irlab.science.uva.nl), supervised by [Prof. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Harrie Oosterhuis](https://harrieo.github.io/), working on the problem of unbiased/counterfactual learning to rank from user interactions.
-During my PhD, I have interned at MetaAI, with the modern recommendations (MRS) team, where I worked on off-policy learning for two-stage recommendations, and cold-start recommendations.
+I am a third-year Ph.D. student at the [IRLab, UvA](http://irlab.science.uva.nl), supervised by [Prof. Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Prof. Harrie Oosterhuis](https://harrieo.github.io/).
+I am working on the problem of unbiased/counterfactual learning to rank from user interactions.
+During my PhD, I interned at MetaAI with the modern recommendations (MRS) team, where I worked on off-policy learning for two-stage recommendations and cold-start recommendations.

-My primary areas of interest are: machine learning, information retrieval, bandit algorithms, counterfactual evaluation, and learning.
+My primary areas of interest are: machine learning, information retrieval, off-policy evaluation and learning for ranking and contextual bandits.
 Before joining the PhD, I worked as a data scientist with the search team at [Flipkart Internet Pvt.
 Limited, India](https://tech.flipkart.com/data-science/home), where I contributed to various query understanding and product ranking projects.

 I completed my research masters at the Search and Information Extraction Lab [SIEL, IIIT-Hyderabad](search.iiit.ac.in), under the joint supervision of [Dr. Manish Gupta](https://www.microsoft.com/en-us/research/people/gmanish/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fpeople%2Fgmanish%2F#), and [Prof. Vasudeva Varma](https://faculty.iiit.ac.in/~vv/Home.html).